-Skilled drawings, which actually should be considered required, will usually add a minimum $300 to $500 for a whole set drawings.
+Skilled drawings, which should be considered required, will usually add a minimum of $300 to $500 for a whole set of drawings.
 These are simply ballpark figures, and attorney charges can reach above $15,000 depending on the complexity of the invention and/or the necessity for specialized services.
 Getting a stronger patent requires extra claims and extra consideration to provide a satisfactory technical disclosure and to describe many options, choices, variations and completely different embodiments for a patent.

 A patent search is also important as this provides an idea about whether or not it is even sensible to pursue a patent in the first place.
 The aim of a patent search is to succeed at an 80 percent confidence threshold.
-Searches by an expert patent searcher and a lawyer written opinion usually cost from $1,000 to $3,000.
+Searches by an expert patent searcher and a lawyer's written opinion usually cost from $1,000 to $3,000.

 Costs depend upon:

 - The quantity of written evaluation you need to obtain